What is a cooperative?

 How many members do you need to be to form a cooperative?

-As it currently stands, forming a cooperative in Malta requires the involvement of a minimum of 5 members (persons or entities).
+As it currently stands, forming a cooperative in Malta requires the involvement of a minimum of 5 members.

 What are the seven principles of cooperatives?